 Temporary Works Coordinator

-Overview of the CITB Temporary Works Coordinator Course
+How long is the Temporary Works Coordinator course?

 Managers, Agents, Supervisors

-By the end of the Construction Industry Training Board Temporary Works Coordinator course, the delegate will:
+By the end of the course, the delegate will gain knowledge of:

 To find out more about temporary works you can also take a look at our informative blog here.

-The content covered by the CITB Temporary Works Coordinator course includes:
+The content covered by the CITB course includes:

 - Case studies, procedures and policies of Temporary Works

-To successfully complete Temporary Works Coordinator course will need to get 72% or above in the final exam.
-As such, the delegates are prompted to be interactive and involved throughout the training.
+To successfully complete the course you will need to get 72% or above in the final exam.
+The trainer encourages the delegates to be interactive and involved throughout the training.

 The CITB certificate is valid for 5 years.
 In addition, the certificate can only be renewed by doing the course again.